 Another technique for helping people feel more comfortable is to allow them to coach you during the demonstration.
 For instance, if you're playing the role of a customer service representative who's dealing with an angry customer, people could suggest what you should do to make things right.

 In an effort to improve customer support, John, Customer Service Manager for Mythco Technologies, sets up a team role-playing session.
 Acting as the leader/trainer, John brings together a group of software developers and customer support representatives.

-He divides the 12 people into two role-playing groups: Group A represents the customer support representatives; Group B represents the customer.
+He divides the 12 people into two groups: Group A represents the customer support representatives; Group B represents the customer.

 John tells Group A that the customer in this situation is one of Mythco's longest-standing customers.
 This customer accounts for nearly 15 percent of the company's overall annual revenue.
 In short, the company cannot afford to lose her business!